aurelia/aurelia2-examples/README.md

 #### Metronome App

 A fun Aurelia 2 metronome application.
-Serves no purpose than to show you a real functioning application.
+A simple slider determines the BPM of the metronome.
+We bind to the input and then use native Audio API's to play two different sounds based on the NPM interval calculated from the slider value.

 - [Source](examples/metronome-app)
 - [Demo](https://metronome-app.vercel.app/)